Woodstock Parish, New Brunswick: Local service districts

-All LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+All LSDs assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Woodstock Parish

 The local service district of the parish of Woodstock originally contained all of the parish except Woodstock, Meductic, and Debec.
 The Indian reserve is under federal administration but not explicitly excluded from the LSD.
 A small wetland area west of the mouth of Fish Creek in Richmond Parish was added to this LSD in 2014.

 The LSD was established in 1966 to assess for fire protection following the elimination of county government under the new Municipalities Act.
 Community services were added in 1967 and recreational facilities in 1995.

-Today Woodstock Parish assesses for the additional service of community & recreational services.
-The taxing authority is 218.00 Woodstock.
+In 2020, Woodstock Parish assesses for the additional service of community & recreational services.
+The taxing authority was 218.00 Woodstock.

 LSD advisory committee?
 Yes.
-Chair Brian Hayden has sat on the WVRSC board of directors since at least 2015.
+Chair Brian Hayden sat on the WVRSC board of directors from at least 2015.

 Debec

-Debec occupies an irregular area along the western side of the parish.
+Debec occupied an irregular area along the western side of the parish.

 Benton

-Benton straddles the county line at the bend of the Eel River, extending along the Benton, Lewin, and Caldwell Roads.
+Benton straddled the county line at the bend of the Eel River, extending along the Benton, Lewin, and Caldwell Roads.

 The LSD was established in 1967 to add community planning and street lights.
 Community services were added in 1968.

-Today Benton additionally assesses for street lighting and community & recreation services.
-The taxing authority is 219.00 Benton.
+In 2020, Benton additionally assesses for street lighting and community & recreation services.
+The taxing authority was 219.00 Benton.